Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents: Introduction

 \section{Introduction}

 This study examines the mechanism design problem for public goods in a model of independent private valuations.
-We take an asymptotic approach to study the \citet{myerson1983efficient}'s impossibility theorem in large economies.\footnote{\citet{myerson1983efficient} establish the impossibility result in the bilateral trade setting, but it extends directly to the public-good problem.
-We provide a more substantial overview of this problem below.} As a main result, we propose a class of \emph{dominant-strategy incentive compatible} (DSIC), and \emph{ex post individual rational} (EPIR) mechanisms that are \emph{asymptotically ex ante budget balanced} (AEABB) and \emph{asymptotically efficient} (AE) as the population grows.
-Such mechanisms enjoy informational robustness in that the mechanism designer only needs to know the moments of the valuation distributions.
+We take an asymptotic approach to study the \citet{myerson1983efficient}'s impossibility theorem in large economies.\footnote{\citet{myerson1983efficient} establish the impossibility result in the bilateral trade setting, but it extends directly to the public goods problem.
+We provide a more substantial overview of this problem below.} As a main result, we propose a class of \emph{dominant-strategy incentive compatible}, and \emph{ex-post individually rational} mechanisms that are \emph{eventually ex-ante budget balanced} and \emph{asymptotically efficient} as the population grows.
+Such mechanisms enjoy simplicity and informational robustness in that the mechanism designer only needs to know the first moment of the valuation distribution.
 The robustness feature is useful from the designer's perspective and is in line with \citet{wilson1987game}'s doctrine that a mechanism is recommended if it works under a wide range of valuation distributions.

+The difficulty of the public goods problem is represented in the tension between budget balance and efficiency.
+The social planner wants to serve everyone the public good but cannot raise enough money to afford so.
+This tension is due to the social planner's limited ability in collecting payments for the public good, for which there is a clear economic intuition: there is no way to decline one agent while serving another.
+It is thus difficult to incentivize the agents to pay for the public good since a single agent's report is unlikely to influence the collective decision.

+In an asymptotic framework where the number of agents goes to infinity, the key to the tension between budget and welfare is the pivotal probability --- the probability that an agent's report is pivotal to the collective decision on the public good.
+From the efficiency perspective, the pivotal probability needs to decrease fast as the number of agents increases since the social planner wants to provide the public good decisively.
+From the budget perspective, there needs to be a significant fraction of pivotal agents because they are the ones paying for the public good.
+The question is whether there exists a rate of decrease for the pivotal probability such that budget balance and efficiency can both be achieved asymptotically as the number of agents increases to infinity.

-The mechanism we construct is called the \emph{adjusted mean-thresholding} (AMT) mechanism.
+The first contribution of our paper is to explicitly find such a rate of the pivotal probability and construct simple mechanisms that resolves the tension between budget and welfare.
+The mechanism we study is called the \emph{adjusted mean-thresholding} (AMT) mechanism.
 Here we describe its simplest form.
-Let there be $n$ agents each has a private valuation $V_i \geq 0$ of the public good.
-The valuations are i.i.d. with common distribution $F$, density $f$, and mean $\mu$.
-The cost associated with the production of the public good is $c_n$, which is allowed to grow with $n$.
-Consider the following decision rule:
+Let there be $n$ agents, and each has a private valuation $V_i \geq 0$ of the public good.
+The valuations are independent and identically distributed (iid) with mean $\mu$.
+Consider the following decision rule for providing the public good:\footnote{For any measurable set $E$, we use $\mathbf{1}E$ to denote the indicator function of $E$.}